Motorola’s Moto G smartphone may have a low, low price, but there’s nothing cheap or nasty about this device.

 You can easily find a better phone than the Moto G, but you’ll need much deeper pockets.

 I’ve been critical of low-cost Android phones in the past.
-In my view some are so awful and deliver such a poor experience they put people off smartphones altogether.
+Some are so awful and deliver such a poor experience they put people off smartphones altogether.
 The Moto G is quite the reverse, it’s a wonderful first smartphone and an excellent choice for anyone who can’t justify shelling out a grand or more.

 It’s also a good choice if you want to buy a phone for a family member or an employee.
 What a pity it wasn’t on sale in New Zealand before Christmas.